rgbpokka/tp/docs/UserGuide.md

 * Existing field values will be overwritten by the newly provided field values.

-* You can edit more than one field at a time (See example below).
+* You need to specify at least one field to edit.

-* Note that when editing a guest, it is important that there is no pre-existing guest with that passport number already.
+* You can edit more than one field at a time (See example above).
 </div>

 [Back to Table of Contents](#table-of-contents)